 Historical Pine Beetle Coverage Map

 Landsat 5 TM data were used for the identification of pine species.
 Data from December of each year were used to determine tree species as this was the best time to distinguish pine species from other deciduous species.
-SPB spot location data was overlaid on 2015 NAIP 1 m imagery and compared to Landsat 30 m imagery to verify the ability to detect spots.
+SPB spot location data were overlaid on 2015 NAIP 1 m imagery and compared to Landsat 30 m imagery to compare the ability to detect spots.

 Pine Beetle Prediction Map